Answers to Frequently Asked Questions

 Please note that foreign advisor/mentors are not allowed.

 A. SC2 awards require a minimum effort of 50 percent of a full-time appointment at the applicant institution equivalent to 6 person months.

 A. Consultants from outside the applicant institution are individuals who have committed to contributing intellectually to the scientific project development or its execution, but are not committing any specified measurable effort (in person months).
 These individuals are typically presented as "effort of 0 person months" or "as needed."
 This would also be the appropriate way of designating the role/effort of a mentor on a project.

 Collaborators, who are recognized experts in a field from the applicant institution or another institution, generally provide expertise in a very specific aspect of the execution of the proposed project in which the PI does not have any experience or has limited experience, (e.g., with a research protocol, running a test on some samples, etc.).
-Only collaborators from the applicant institution may be paid for the limited time, not to exceed 2 person months, devoted to a specific area of the project.
-Travel for external domestic collaborators or for the PI to visit the collaborator’s laboratory is allowed.
+Travel for external domestic collaborators or for the PI to visit the collaborator's laboratory is allowed.

 Consultants and collaborators must have their own research support.
 SCORE funds cannot be used to fund a consultant or external collaborator's research project or to pay their effort in person months.
 However, consultants can be paid a modest honorarium.
-Please note that letters from the proposed consultants and/or collaborators specifying their role in the project and their biographical sketches must be included in the grant application.
+Letters from the proposed consultants and/or collaborators specifying their role in the project and their biographical sketches must be included in the grant application.